ion2014/indexing-wzyken1102/README.md

 1. If you are reading this you must have setup Github and the Github classroom code.
 Great!
 You'll need to set this up in both your local and the Linode machine.
-2. You'll make your first edit: enter your banner ID in `Main.java`:
+2. You'll make your first edit: enter your banner ID in `Main.java` and save Main.java.

 ```Java
 class Main {